 A multi-storey brick and concrete factory with its imposing chimney stack is the main structure located on the subject site.
-The factory is orientated north-south and sited in the western portion of the site with a generous setback from all four site boundaries.
-The eastern and southern facades of the factory largely consist of brick and glazed areas with the northern and western facades incorporating large areas of precast concrete panels.
-The main façade of the factory, the eastern façade which contains a large 'B' for Bushells, in addition to a tea leaf and coffee bean, faces towards Exile Bay (see Figure 28).
+The factory is oriented north-south and sited in the western portion of the site with a generous setback from all four site boundaries.
+The eastern and southern facades of the factory largely consist of brick and clerestory glazed areas with the northern and western facades incorporating large areas of precast concrete panels.
+The main façade of the factory, the eastern façade which contains a large 'B' for Bushells, in addition to a tea leaf and coffee bean, faces towards Exile Bay (see Figure 32).
+In addition to the Former Roasting Hall core tower (see Figure 5), the building also includes later additions that were constructed to incorporate warehouse areas and the new blending tower.